How to Choose

 Many of the remote training collars on the market are considered aversive, or shock collars.
 These collars have metal contact points that deliver an electric pulse to your dog, with most collars offering various levels of electrical impulses.
 These are sold as a collar that is controlled via remote control or triggered by an “electric fence” are designed to contain a dog, and will administer a shock to a dog if it attempts to cross out of a designated area.

 Remote training collars should be made out of tough yet flexible material.
-Most of the time, these types of collars may be made out of similar materials to your typical collar.
+Most of the time, these types of collars are more rigid than a standard dog collar.
+They are not meant to be worn continuously!
 Make sure this is not chafing or uncomfortable for your dog, especially if he is wearing it in conjunction with another collar or a harness.
 Large, clunky units won’t be appropriate for smaller dogs and are uncomfortable for bigger dogs at best.

 - Contact Points: